How women's employment changes after having a child

 - 17 per cent of women leave employment completely in the five years following childbirth, compared to four per cent of men.

-- A women’s likelihood of returning to work in the years after birth is independent of the number of children she has; what matters to her likelihood of working is her employment status the year before her child is born.
+- A woman’s likelihood of returning to work in the years after birth is independent of the number of children she has; what matters to her likelihood of working is her employment status the year before her child is born.

 - In the year before birth, the man was the main earner in 54 per cent of couples.
 This increases to 69 per cent three years after birth.